Ferenc Deák (footballer): Club career

 Deák continued his footballing career now as a striker, and he got off to a very good start as he scored six goals in his senior debut in 1940 in his place of residence, Pestszentlőrinc, playing for one of the local teams, Szentlőrinci AC, in the third division, and he was pivotal in helping the club to reach the top-flight in 1944.
-He then topped the European top scoring list three times, in the 1945-46(66), 1946-47(48) and 1948-49(59) seasons.
-His best season was the 1945/46 league season, when he scored 66 goals in 34 matches, and because of it, he was voted the Hungarian Player of the Year.
-He still holds the record for the most goals scored in a single European league season with 66 (endorsed by the IFFHS).
-In absolute terms, only American Archibald Stark did better with 67 goals in the 1924/25 season, but he needed 44 matches to reach that figure.
-Because of these impressive numbers he was eventually signed by Ferencváros in 1947, and he played for them as a center-forward for three years, from 1947 to 1950, winning the Hungarian championship at the end of the 1948/49 season.
+He then topped the European top scoring list three times, in the 1945–46 (66), 1946–47 (48) and 1948–49 (59) seasons.
+His best season was the 1945–46 league season, when he scored 66 goals in 34 matches, and because of it, he was voted the Hungarian Player of the Year.
+He still holds the record for the most goals scored in a single European league season with 66.
+In absolute terms, only American Archibald Stark did better with 67 goals in the 1924–25 season, but he needed 44 matches to reach that figure.

+Because of these impressive numbers, Deák was eventually signed by Ferencváros in 1947, and he played for them as a center-forward for three years, from 1947 to 1950, winning the Hungarian championship at the end of the 1948–49 season.
 In this league season, the attackers of the team celebrated the half-century anniversary of the club's formation (Ferencváros was founded in 1899) with 140 goals in just 30 matches, of which Deák himself contributed with 59 hits.
 He scored 155 goals in 111 matches (121 in 83 matches in the league only) over three years in green and white.